Chris-Goyette/sneaker_analysis/README.md

 ## Project Goals

-- To analyze sneaker sales data from StockX
-- To practice SQL and data analysis skills
-- To showcase tech skills for future job opportunities
+- **Objective:** To fine-tune my sneaker reselling strategy by zeroing in on the most profitable inventory.
+I aim to dissect StockX sales data to pinpoint the brands, models (silhouettes), variations (colorways), sizes, and other factors that drive the highest sales and profits.

+- **Secondary Goal:** Beyond deriving actionable business insights, this project serves as a platform to exhibit my proficiency in SQL and data analysis, thereby making a compelling case for my skill set to potential employers.

 ## Tools Used

 - Python
 - pandas
+- matplotlib
+- Seaborn
 - SQL/SQLite
 - Jupyter Notebook
 - Git/GitHub

 ## Current Progress

-- Set up GitHub repository
+- ✅ (Done) Set up GitHub repository
-- Installed required Python libraries
+- ✅ (Done) Installed required Python libraries
-- Loaded the StockX dataset into a Jupyter Notebook
+- ✅ (Done) Loaded the StockX dataset into a Jupyter Notebook
-- Cleaned up data for analysis
+- ✅ (Done) Cleaned up data for analysis
-- Conducted initial exploratory analysis (EDA)
-- Added histogram, boxplot, and violin plots
+- ✅ (Done) Added histogram, boxplot, and violin plots

 ## Future Work

-- ✅ ~~Data cleaning and transformation~~
+- 🚧 (WIP) Data cleaning and transformation
-- ✅ ~~Exploratory data analysis~~
+- 🚧 (WIP) Conduct initial exploratory analysis (EDA)
-- Apply SQL queries for specific insights
+- ⏳ (Not Started) Apply SQL queries for specific insights
-- Data visualization
+- ⏳ (Not Started) Data visualization
-- Documentation
+- ⏳ (Not Started) Documentation

 ## How to Run the Project

-Instructions on setting up the project locally.
+(WIP)

+## Data Source
+(WIP)
+## Acknowledgments
+(WIP)